OctopusDeploy/blog/blog/2021-04/difference-between-ci-and-cd/index.md

 *Dashboards with deploy buttons for humans.*

-This focus on the human element is frequently lost when CI/CD is presented as nothing more than a deployment step automatically performed after the code has been compiled.
+This focus on the human element is frequently lost when CI/CD is presented as nothing more than a deployment step, automatically performed after the code has been compiled.
 For instance, the [Jenkins documentation](https://jenkins.io/doc/pipeline/tour/deployment/#stages-as-deployment-environments) recommends that the test and production environments are modeled as stages in a CI pipeline.

 At first glance, this example appears to provide a point in the process for a human to approve the deployment, but what happens to a build that was never intended to be pushed to production?
 Such a build would be canceled before the application is exposed to customers, resulting in a failed build.
 These failed builds are difficult to distinguish from builds that failed to compile or failed their tests, even though not promoting to production is the expected behavior of the CD process in this instance.

 In short, a good CD tool facilitates the human decision-making process that is so common (if not essential) to deployments, or at the very least surfaces the current state of the deployments between environments, and automates the deployment, so promotions between environments are easy and reliable.

+##Conclusion

-Recognizing the different requirements between a machine-driven CI process and a human-driven CD process is essential for delivering features to your customers in a fast, reliable, and repeatable manner, which is why using dedicated tools for Continuous Integration and Continuous Deployment can make sense.
+Recognizing the different requirements between a machine-driven CI process and a human-driven CD process is essential for delivering features to your customers in a fast, reliable, and repeatable manner.
+This is why using dedicated tools for Continuous Integration and Continuous Deployment can make sense.

 Happy deployments!